Hotels4Teams

 Which hotels near Centennial Park are good for families?

 Several hotels near Centennial Park are well-suited for families.
-Sleep Inn & Suites Columbus NE (1.6 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Holiday Inn Express Hotel & Suites Columbus by IHG (1.97 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Days Inn & Suites by Wyndham Columbus NE (2.79 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Sleep Inn & Suites Columbus NE (1.6 mi, from $93/night), Holiday Inn Express Hotel & Suites Columbus by IHG (1.97 mi, from $151/night), and Days Inn & Suites by Wyndham Columbus NE (2.79 mi, from $91/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels near Centennial Park?

-Yes — Towneplace Suites by Marriott Columbus (6.88 mi) offers a full kitchen and on-site laundry.
+Yes — Towneplace Suites by Marriott Columbus (6.88 mi, from $159/night) is an extended-stay property near Centennial Park, with full kitchens and on-site laundry.

 Which hotels near Centennial Park offer free parking?